Three-dimensional Navier-Stokes equations driven by space-time white noise: N-S equation by regularity structure theory

-Denote by $\mathcal{B}_\alpha$ the set of smooth test functions $\varphi:\mathbb{R}^{d+1}\mapsto\mathbb{R}$ that are supported in the centred ball of radius $1$ and such that their derivatives of order up to $1+|\alpha|$ are uniformly bounded by $1$.
-We denote by $\mathcal{S}'$ the space of all distributions on $\mathbb{R}^{d+1}$ and denote by $L(E,F)$ the set of all continuous linear maps between the topological vector spaces $E$ and $F$.
-Now we give the definition of a model, which is a concrete way of associating every element in the abstract regularity structure to the actual Taylor polynomial at every point. .10in \th{Definition 2.2} Given a regularity structure $\mathfrak{T}$, a model for $\mathfrak{T}$ consists of maps
+Denote by $\mathcal{B}_r$ the set of smooth test functions $\varphi:\mathbb{R}^{d}\mapsto\mathbb{R}$ that are supported in the centred ball of radius $1$ and such that their derivatives of order up to $r$ are uniformly bounded by $1$.
+We denote by $\mathcal{S}'$ the space of all distributions on $\mathbb{R}^{d}$.
+Now we give the definition of a model, which is a concrete way of associating every element in the abstract regularity structure to the actual Taylor polynomial at every point.